-Status of compliance with the IOSCO Principles by JBATA (for the last two years)
+■ Status of compliance with the IOSCO Principles by JBATA (for the last two years)

-No. Principles Self-assessment results Self-assessment results March 2023 March 2024 No. Principles March 2023 March 2024 1 Overall Responsibility of the Administrator 0 0 11 Content of the Methodology 0 $\bigcirc$ 2 Oversight of Third Parties Ô 0 12 12 Changes to the Methodology $\bigcirc$ 3 Conflicts of Interest for Administrators 0 0 13 Transition Ô $\bigcirc$ 4 Control Framework for Administrators Ô 0 14 Submitter Code of Conduct Ô $\bigcirc$ 5 Internal Oversight 0 0 15 Internal Controls over Data Collection 6 Benchmark Design 0 0 16 16 Complaints Procedures $\bigcirc$ 7 Data Sufficiency 0 0 17 Audits 0 $\bigcirc$ 8 Hierarchy of Data Inputs $\bigcirc$ 0 18 Audit Trail 0 $\bigcirc$ 9 Transparency of Benchmark Determinations 0 0 19 Cooperation with Regulatory Authorities 0 0 10 Periodic Review Ô 0 O: Assessed as fully complied.
-O: Assessed as complied but an issue is left.
+NT - Principles Self-assessment results N Data da las Self-assessment results No. March 2024 March 2025 No. Principles March 2024 March 2025 1 Overall Responsibility of the Administrator 0 0 11 Content of the Methodology 0 0 2 Oversight of Third Parties Ô 0 12 Changes to the Methodology Ô \bigcirc 3 Conflicts of Interest for Administrators 0 0 13 Transition Ô \bigcirc 4 Control Framework for Administrators 0 0 14 Submitter Code of Conduct Ô 0 5 Internal Oversight 0 0 15 Internal Controls over Data Collection - 6 Benchmark Design 0 0 16 Complaints Procedures Ô 0 7 Data Sufficiency 0 0 17 Audits 0 0 8 Hierarchy of Data Inputs 0 0 18 Audit Trail 0 0 9 Transparency of Benchmark Determinations 0 0 19 Cooperation with Regulatory Authorities 0 0 10 Periodic Review Image: Optimized in the second sec